-"EBITDAaL" (EBITDA after Leases) showed strong growth compared to the previous year of 12%, as a result of the steady progress implemented in optimizing lease rental costs and despite the increased scope of the Company's infrastructure assets.
-As a percentage of revenue, the EBITDAaL margin stood at 67.9% compared to 66.0% in the corresponding period 2021.
+"EBITDAaL" (EBITDA after Leases) showed strong growth compared to the previous year of 12.6%, as a result of the steady progress implemented in optimizing lease rental costs and despite the increased scope of the Company's infrastructure assets.
+As a percentage of revenue, the EBITDAaL margin increased from 65.5% to 67.7%.